JKGDevs/jkgalaxies.net/README.md

 Contains the main parts of the web page.
 * html files (such as index.html, about.html, etc.)
 * index.html the primary web page, just contains a brief description and announcement feeds, directs to other pages.
-* about.html explains what the mod is and answers some FAQ.
+* about.html explains what the mod is and has some media showing the mod off, also links to the faq page.
+* faq.html answers common questions about the mod and provides general information and links to resources.
 * contributors.html lists all the developers and volunteers that have worked on the mod.
 * download.html contains download links to the test and stable releases for the mod.
 * legal.html a boring page with legal crap required by law.